Automatically moves small items, then continues with strong suction and deeper edge-and-corner cleaning for low-effort daily floor care.

 Pros

-• OmniGrip arm moves small obstacles so the bot can actually finish the job.
+- OmniGrip arm moves small obstacles so the robot can finish the job more reliably.

 Cons